 The colors from the original car were carried over to the VF-17, but the overall scheme is different.
 A dark gray makes up the majority of the livery, with tones of red, black, white and light gray incorporating the look of Haas Automation’s complete line of vertical and horizontal machining centers, turning centers and rotary tables and indexers.
 Approximately 1,300 employees encompass Haas Automation, with the Oxnard, California-based company exporting its machines to more than 60 countries.
-The VF-16 showcases Haas Automation’s commitment to technology and innovation to a passionate, global audience.
+The VF-17 showcases Haas Automation’s commitment to technology and innovation to a passionate, global audience.

-Ferrari 062, a turbocharged 1.6 liter V-6 capable of 15,000 rpm

-Front and Rear Suspension

-Independent suspension, push-rod activated torsion springs front and rear

-Ferrari servo-controlled hydraulic limited-slip differential with semi-automatic sequential and electronically-controlled gearbox, quick shift (eight gears, plus reverse)

-present | The colors from the original car were carried over to the VF-17, but the overall scheme is different.
-A dark gray makes up the majority of the livery, with tones of red, black, white and light gray incorporating the look of Haas Automation’s complete line of vertical and horizontal machining centers, turning centers and rotary tables and indexers.
-Approximately 1,300 employees encompass Haas Automation, with the Oxnard, California-based company exporting its machines to more than 60 countries.
-The VF-16 showcases Haas Automation’s commitment to technology and innovation to a passionate, global audience.

 Ferrari 062, a turbocharged 1.6 liter V-6 capable of 15,000 rpm

 Front and Rear Suspension

 Independent suspension, push-rod activated torsion springs front and rear

 Ferrari servo-controlled hydraulic limited-slip differential with semi-automatic sequential and electronically-controlled gearbox, quick shift (eight gears, plus reverse)